harningle/StataEditor/docs/index.md

 ## Installation and Configuration

-Install from this repository via [Package Control](https://stackoverflow.com/a/44441455), and set your Stata installation directory in user settings.
+Install from this repository via Package Control, and set your Stata installation directory in user settings.
+Step-by-step guide [here](installation.md).

 ## Using StataEditor